segmentio/segment-docs/src/privacy/hipaa-eligible-segment.md

 8. Click **Create destination**.

 > error "Private Key is not recoverable"
 > Segment does not save the private key created during the data encryption setup flow, and cannot retrieve the key after you finish setting up your destination.
 You can generate a new key without decrypting your data using the instructions in the [Configure new key pairs](#configure-new-key-pairs) section.
+Any data encrypted prior to generating a new key pair cannot be decrypted with the new key.

 ### Configure data encryption for an existing destination